mattias-wiberg/AlphaGomoku/README.md

     -> Use activation functions that also have a negative part?
 - Since the q_table is limited to [-1,1] it might be a very good idea to use tanh on the last layer instead of linear activation.
     -> Use tanh on the last layer.
+- Removing dropout from the deep networks actually made them fail the learning tests.
+No idea why...

 ## To Try
 - two different agents or NN architectures?/Use two networks, play against older versions to see if it gets better?